LucDuponcheelAtGitHub/PSBP/README.md

     minusOne &&& minusOne >=> add
 ```

-`twiceMinusOneSequential` uses the full power of `Sequential` while `twiceMinusOneFunctorial` uses the less powerful
+`twiceMinusOneSequential` uses the more powerful of `Sequential` while `twiceMinusOneFunctorial` uses the less powerful
 `Functorial`.
-Using `Sequential` is, in this case, an unnecessary overkill because the addition that is used in both
+Using `Sequential` is, in this case, an unnecessary overkill because all programs involved are effectfree.
-cases is effectfree.

-That being said, you may argue that what you have read so far is also an unnecessary overkill because, after all, I only
-showed (effectfree) functions.
-But think of replacing `minusOne` and/ or `minusTwo` by an effectful program.
-Having more
+That being said, you may argue that what you have read so far is also an unnecessary overkill because, after all, so far, I only defined effectfree programs.
+But think of replacing `minusOne` and/ or `minusTwo` by an effectful program
-implementation and corresponding materialization flexibility when dealing with side effects can really be useful.
-A
-standard example is more flexible error handling when processing a submitted web form.
+Having more implementation and corresponding materialization flexibility when dealing with side effects can really be useful.
+A standard example is more flexible error handling when processing a submitted web form.
 Another example is error correction when parsing a document.

 ### Exercise (`productSeq'` using `let_`)

 *Exercise* :

-Define `productSeq'` using `let_`.
+Define `productSeq'`, an alternative version of `productSeq`, using `let_`.

 *Hint* :